truont2/truont2/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a obtaining a AWS Associate Solutions Architect Certification
 - 🌱 I’m currently learning AWS and Docker!
 - 👯 I’m looking to collaborate on projects using React and MongoDB!
 - 😄 Pronouns: he/him